At the Warren G. Magnuson Park

 Native Plant Nursery

-The Magnuson Community Garden Native Plant Nursery (NPN) was designed
+Nursery.
+The Magnuson Community Garden Native Plant Nursery

-Stewardship Alliance (MESA), the Washington Native Plant Society (WNPS),
+the Washington Native Plant Society (WNPS), Earth Corp (EC),

-of the Community Garden.
-It is located Northeast of
+northwest corner of the Community Garden.
+It is

-Each member group is assigned a specific area of the nursery.
-The member group maintains the components of their assigned capillary beds and maintains a native plant inventory.
+Each member group was assigned a specific area of the nursery.
 The plant inventory is used in restoration projects at Magnuson Park, other Seattle parks, and at various public and private projects through out greater King County

-The nursery was constructed on a large concrete pad which was formerly a parking lot.
+The nursery was constructed on a large concrete pad; formerly part of a parking lot.
 Cardboard was placed on the concrete floor of each bed before a continuous section of 10 mil plastic sheeting was installed.
 The cardboard was installed to protect the plastic liner from perforation.
 The liner in each bed was then covered with 2 to 3” of sawdust or wood chips.
 Saw dust is the preferred bedding medium.

 Thirty of the capillary beds were built with 2X6” cedar boards, and the remaining (ten) beds were built with 2X6” recycled plastic lumber.
 The shade cloth frames on all 40 beds are built with 2X2” cedar posts.
 (Recycled products will eventually replace all the natural wood elements of the nursery).